 Opaque rates

-Opaque rates are significantly reduced rates at a hotel that remains unknown until after booking.
-Travelers make their choice based on the location, star rating, and amenities.
+Opaque rates are significantly reduced rates at hotels whose identities are revealed only after booking.
+Travelers choose based on location, star rating, and amenities.
+Usually, opaque rates are non-refundable and non-changeable.

 Such hidden deals can be found on specialized travel platforms like Priceline and Hotwire.
 They source rooms from bed banks or partner directly with hotels that provide exclusive discounts on distressed inventory—rooms that haven’t been sold and might otherwise remain empty.
 This way, they fill the property without breaking rate parity.